hubble-exchange/python-sdk/README.md

 - TransactionHash: transaction hash

 #### EventName description
-- OrderPlaced - Order was successfully placed(only for IOC orders)
-- OrderAccepted - Order was successfully placed(only for Limit orders)
+- OrderAccepted - Order was successfully placed
-- OrderRejected - Order was rejected(only for Limit orders)
+- OrderRejected - Order was rejected
 - OrderMatched - Order was matched
 - OrderCancelAccepted - Order was successfully cancelled(only for Limit orders)
 - OrderCancelRejected - Order cancel was rejected(only for Limit orders)